Open House Registration Confirmation

 You will get this information in your email within 24 hours:

 Thank you for your interest in the Hedgehog Open House Share this information with all members of your party.
-Please do your best to come during your chosen time slot.
-The hedgehog viewing area has very limited space.

 Sugar gliders will not be available for viewing.
 Please make a private appointment for sugar gliders.